Lady Ottoline Morrell

 6. She would describe everything in muscial stanzas.
 (Maybe a bit scary, but quite fascinating that someone could be so ' in the zone'... in her own personal zone and creation.)

-8. Born to privilege she felt unsuited to a dull comfortable life and searched for a different life she could not put into words.
+7. Her invitations were hand-written in sepia ink on rose-coloured stationery.8.
+Born to privilege she felt unsuited to a dull comfortable life and searched for a different life she could not put into words.
 Not unusual really.

 9. She believed that "the only thing that really matters is to create something".
 And as she knew she was not an artist herself, created a world hospitable to artists, introducing starving painters to rich collectors, buying expensive gifts of jewels and rugs for the writers and thinkers she took under her wing, and opening her home to interesting people.